codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 For details, see [Configure scopes for pipelines]({{site.baseurl}}/docs/pipelines/configuration/pipeline-settings/#configure-pipeline-scopes).

-#### ???Pipelines: Enhanced version of Cron triggers
+#### Pipelines: Enhanced version of Cron triggers

-In this release, we have extended the capabilities of Cron triggers within Codefresh pipelines.

-By integrating additional functionality into the Cron trigger, we have a more powerful implementation.
+We have extended the capabilities of Cron triggers within Codefresh pipelines, available as a Beta version.
+The additional functionality we have a more powerful implementation.
 Cron triggers can simulate Git events to enrich pipelines with repository details, include environment variables, and custom settings for caching, volume reuse, and notifications.
+These settings are also supported in the pipeline specifications.

-These additional settings are completely optional, so you can continue to use just the timer component of the Cron trigger.
+These additional settings are optional, so you can continue to use just the timer component of the Cron trigger.

 Legacy versions of Cron triggers are flagged in the Codefresh UI and include an option to migrate them to the new version.